nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

      Expected: 1 restaurant listed!.
 Details of the restaurant message is shown on the right hand side.

   1. Test case: `find !@#`<br>
-     Expected: Error message displays that names may only contain alphanumeric values and spaces.
+     Expected: Message displays no restaurants found.

   1. Other incorrect find commands to try: `find`<br>
      Expected: Invalid command format!.
-Description, parameters and an example of the right use of the find command is shown.
+Description, parameters and an example of the right use of the `find` command is shown.